NOVEL-IN-PROGRESS

 "And she ain't never gonna get it."

-But standing there scowling was Miss Marie, and she knew, didn't she?
-He knew she did but still chuckled in her face.
+But standing there, scowling, was Miss Marie, and she knew, didn't she?
+He knew she did, but still chuckled in her face.

 "Get out of my way, old woman."

-Miss Marie laughed in Albin's face which made the big man feel like a child.
-He wiped his brow and walked around Miss Marie because this tiny woman wasn't gonna step aside for no stupid man.
+Albin wiped his brow and walked around Miss Marie.
+No, this tiny woman wasn't gonna step aside for him.
 So, what were Miss Marie's other secrets?
-What else did she know?
-Well, Albin would soon be finding out what Jesus had whispered in her ear.
-With Albin disappearing back out into the dark alley, Miss Marie nodded to Severine, confirming that she knew the whole story with all its many untold blemishes.
+Well, Albin would soon be finding out what Jesus had told her.

 "Oui, Madame."